JeeWeetje/iot-workshop/Azure.md

 10. Select `Start`, this will actually start the job

 Starting an Azure Stream Analytics job will take some time.
-After starting, all telemetry from the IoT Hub will be passed on to the Event Hub.
-And that telemetry will each time trigger an Azure Function.
+After starting, all data which is collected by the Stream Analytics job query, will be passed on to the Event Hub sink.
+This is the Event hub we created first.
+And now we are creating an Azure Function, which will be triggered by the Event Hub.

 *Note: Again, this is a fairly simple example of Stream Analytics usage.
 The job is actually a very powerful, easy and common way to handle data and make simple choices.
 More in-depth usage is described [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*